yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/ctooltipctrl-class.md

 ### <a name="remarks"></a>Uwagi

-Należy wywołać `Create` po konstrukcji obiektu.
+Musisz wywołać `Create` po utworzeniu obiektu.

 ### <a name="example"></a>Przykład